Bob Homme: Background

 Homme was born in Stoughton, Wisconsin into a Norwegian family.
 His parents were high school woodworking teachers, Raymond and Roselyn Homme.
-He attended elementary school at West Side School before attending Stoughton High School where graduated in 1937.
+He attended elementary school at West Side School before attending Stoughton High School where he graduated in 1937.
 He enrolled at the University of Wisconsin and graduated with a major in economics.
 He worked at a bank before joining the Air National Guard.
 His unit was activated in June 1941, prior to the attack on Pearl Harbor.
 He was soon promoted to Staff Sergeant, a rank he held for the duration of the war.
 One of his military assignments was to study psychology at Cornell University.
 He was later sent to study again at the University of Wisconsin.
 He finished the war processing and classifying discharging servicemen.
 Among the notable people he discharged was the actor and director, Captain John Huston.

 Following graduation, Homme took a job with the University of Wisconsin State Radio Station WHA.

 Homme was married to Esther Eleanor Anderson and had four children: Richard, Ann, Ruth and Peter.
 Richard was a Toronto-based jazz bassist who died on May 6, 2011.

-Singer and voice actress Emilie-Claire Barlow is Homme's step-granddaughter.
+Singer and voice actress Emilie-Claire Barlow is Homme's stepgranddaughter.